An accelerated proximal bundle method for convex optimization: Technical proofs

 \begin{thm}{\citet[Theorem 3.8]{monteiro2013accelerated}} Let $f:\RR^n \to \RR$ be a convex function and set $S = \argmin_{x} f(x)$.
 Assume $S \neq \emptyset$.
 The sequence $\{x_k\}$ in \cref{alg:A-HPE-simplified} satisfies

-\end{thm} For self-completeness, we provide the proof of \cref{thm:monteiro-conv-main} in \cref{sec:A-HPE-simplified-conv}, following \citet{monteiro2013accelerated}.
-An alternative proof using a potential function argumentis also presented in \cref{section:potential}.
-It is worth pointing out that \cref{thm:monteiro-conv-main} holds for both smooth and nonsmooth convex functions.
-However, for a nonsmooth function, condition \cref{eq:A-HPE-condition} may be difficult to satisfy unless a strong oracle is assumed, which will inevitably introduce further computational burden.
+\end{thm} For self-completeness, we provide the proof of \cref{thm:monteiro-conv-main} in \cref{sec:A-HPE-simplified-conv}.
+An alternative proof using a potential function argument is provided in \cref{section:potential}.
+Note that \cref{thm:monteiro-conv-main} holds for both smooth and nonsmooth convex functions.
+However, for a nonsmooth function, condition \cref{eq:A-HPE-condition} may be difficult to satisfy unless a strong oracle is assumed, which inevitably requires more computation.